asbjornrasen/cryptoprotos-obsidian-plugin/README.md

     🚫 No password storage — total client-side security

+    ## 🚀 How to Use

+    1. Open the file you want to encrypt or decrypt.
+    2. Open the Command Palette (`Ctrl+P` / `Cmd+P`).
+    3. Run:
+       - `CryptoProtos: Encrypt current file...`
+       - or `CryptoProtos: Decrypt current file...`
+    4. Enter your password.
+The file is replaced with encrypted or decrypted content.

 Security Note:

 The password is never stored or cached.
 If you forget it, the file content cannot be decrypted.